jlesage/docker-baseimage/README.md

 For example, a secret named `CONT_ENV_MY_PASSWORD` creates the environment variable `MY_PASSWORD` with the secret's content.

+A Docker secret always takes precedence over an environment variable of the same name, whether that variable was set by the Dockerfile or by the container's operator.

 ### User/Group IDs

 When mapping data volumes (using the `-v` flag of the `docker run` command),